Experiencing access problems? Click here for information on reported service issues.

 Documents are protected by an Adobe LiveCycle policy, which restricts the user to reading the document for the 24 hour download period.
 After this it is set to “expire” and is no longer accessible even when you have saved it to your own storage media.
 Copy and print facilities are not available from the downloaded pdf, but during the download period, you can make annotations, highlight text and use Adobe Reader accessibility options.

-Dawsonera - E-book readers and Tablets
+Dawsonera - E-book readers, mobile phones and tablets

 Dawsonera advise that they are investigating the usage of e-book readers with Dawsonera books.
-However, they have advised that Dawsonera e-books will not work with Kindles because of the proprietary nature of this product.
+However, they have advised that Dawsonera e-books will not work with traditional Kindles because of the proprietary nature of this product.

 Dawsonera - Full text Search option within pdf sometimes does not work